 This advanced course enables students to gain competence in the specific operational methods used by professional event leaders to orchestrate events that meet with consistently successful outcomes.
 Students will assess problem-solving techniques required for on-site coordination of a wide range of professional events.
-Prerequisites: EVNT5001 and completion of required foundation courses.
+Prerequisites: SEE2020 for those students with less than two years of professional experience, and completion of required foundation courses.